gislab-npo/gislab-doc/docs/general/about.rst

 What are the key benefits?
 ==========================

 The main advantages are **fully automatic installation** or immediate deployment with GIS.lab unit appliance, **central management** of all machines, user accounts and backups high performance, maintenance free **desktop** interfaces.
+Optionally thanks to `Gisquick
+<http://gisquick.org>`__ integration also **web** and **mobile**
+client interfaces.

-**Web** and **mobile** client interfaces, web administration interface computing resources sharing across all machines, well known free software with high added value of seamless integration and bug fixes are some of other main qualities.
+Web administration interface computing resources sharing across all machines, well known free software with high added value of seamless integration and bug fixes are some of other main qualities.

 Useful benefits are also
 central software distribution, easy customization, automatic clustering and